davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

       mode of the containing operand

     0,F:
-      value of the other parts (Fall bits set)
+      value of the other parts (F-all bits set)

     The constraint matches if the specified part of a constant has a value different from its other parts.